Koldim2001/YOLO-Patch-Based-Inference/patched_yolo_infer/README.md

 # YOLO-Patch-Based-Inference

-This library facilitates various visualizations of inference results from ultralytics segmentation/detection models, including cropping with overlays, as well as **a patch-based inference algorithm enabling the detection/instance segmentation of small objects in images**.
+This Python library simplifies SAHI-like inference for instance segmentation tasks, enabling the detection of small objects in images.
+It caters to both object detection and instance segmentation tasks, supporting a wide range of Ultralytics models.

+The library also provides a sleek customization of the visualization of the inference results for all models, both in the standard approach (direct network run) and the unique patch-based variant.

-**Model Support**: The library offers support for multiple ultralytics deep learning models, such as YOLOv8, YOLOv9, SAM, and RTDETR.
+**Model Support**: The library offers support for multiple ultralytics deep learning [models](https://docs.ultralytics.com/models/), such as YOLOv8, YOLOv8-seg, YOLOv9, YOLOv9-seg, YOLOv10, FastSAM, and RTDETR.
 Users can select from pre-trained options or utilize custom-trained models to best meet their task requirements.

 ## Installation